 We do not have marketing, sales or distribution experience or marketing or sales personnel.
-As a result, we will depend on our collaboration with Quintiles for the marketing and sales of Surfaxin for indications of Meconium Aspiration Syndrome and Idiopathic Respiratory Distress Syndrome in the United States and with Esteve for the marketing and sales of Surfaxin for Acute Respiratory Distress Syndrome in certain countries in Southern Europe, Central America and Mexico.
-See "Risk Factors--Our strategy, in many cases, is to enter into collaboration agreements with third parties with respect to our products and we may require additional collaboration agreements.
-If we fail to enter into these agreements or if we or the third parties do not perform under such agreements, it could impair our ability to commercialize our products".
+As a result, we will depend on our collaboration with Quintiles for the marketing and sales of Surfaxin for indications of Respiratory Distress Syndrome in premature infants and Meconium Aspiration Syndrome in full-term infants in the United States and with Esteve for the marketing and sales of Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, Meconium Aspiration Syndrome in full-term infants and Acute Lung Injury/Acute Respiratory Distress Syndrome in adult patients in all of Europe, Central America and South America, and Mexico.
+See "Risk Factors-Our strategy, in many cases, is to enter into collaboration agreements with third parties with respect to our products and we may require additional collaboration agreements.
+If we fail to enter into these agreements or if we or the third parties do not perform under such agreements, it could impair our ability to commercialize our products."
 If we do not develop a marketing and sales force of our own, then we will depend on arrangements with corporate partners or other entities for the marketing and sale of our remaining products.

-The sales and marketing of Surfaxin for indications of Meconium Aspiration Syndrome and Idiopathic Respiratory Distress Syndrome in the relevant territories depends, in part, on Quintiles and Esteve to perform their contractual obligations.
+The sales and marketing of Surfaxin for indications of Respiratory Distress Syndrome in premature infants, Meconium Aspiration Syndrome in full-term infants, and Acute Lung Injury/Acute Respiratory Distress Syndrome in adult patients in the relevant territories depends, in part, on Quintiles' and Esteve's performance of their contractual obligations.
 The failure of either party to do so would have a material adverse effect on the sales and marketing of Surfaxin.
 We may not succeed in entering into any satisfactory third party arrangements for the marketing and sale of our remaining products.
 In addition, we may not succeed in developing marketing and sales capabilities, our commercial launch of certain products may be delayed until we establish marketing and sales capabilities or we may not have sufficient resources to do so.
-If we fail to establish marketing and sales capabilities or fail to enter into arrangements with third parties, either in a timely manner, it will adversely affect sales of our products.
+If we fail to establish marketing and sales capabilities or fail to enter into arrangements with third parties, in a timely manner, it will adversely affect sales of our products.